karchkha/ml_tf_inferencer/Vsual studio files/README.md

-Here are the steps to get Visual studio project running
+Here is steps-by-step guide for geting Visual studio project and building the MAX extention:

 1. Download and put MAX/SDK into MAX packages folder.
 	I used latest verision.